+Being on a plane makes your mid-back area stiff from sitting too long.
+When arching over the ball, you move from sitting (where your black is flexed) into extension arching.

-Pain Ball to the Lats
+4. Pain Ball to the Lats

-Lie down, lift your arm up and place the pain ball in your lats area.
+Lie down, lift your arm, and place the pain ball in your lats area.
 Move the pain ball around in the lat area because this is where hidden tension builds.
-This hidden tension has a negative impact on your hip, knee, back and shoulder because of your your body position on a long plane ride.
+This hidden tension hurts your hip, knee, back, and shoulder because of your body position on a long plane ride.

 Pain Ball to the Lats

 If you need help to survive a long-haul flight, give those four pain ball exercises a go.
-You can bring the pain ball with you in your luggage or your carry-on baggage.
 Quickly go through the exercises to help loosen up your muscles, balance out your muscles, prevent injuries and feel better.
+You can bring the pain ball in your luggage or carry-on baggage.

-If you are looking for a workout routine that will help you speed up recovery, reach your fitness goals faster and rapidly hit your peak, then click here to check out the Recovery Workouts program.
+If you are looking for a workout routine to help you speed up recovery, reach your fitness goals faster, and rapidly hit your peak, click here to check out the Recovery Workouts program.